Rugby Australia bungled Israel Folau contract - report

 If this is so, it will place added pressure on RA's Kiwi CEO Raelene Castle, whose tenure has turned into a giant headache because of Folau's inflammatory social media posts.

-Folau has until this evening to lodge notice that he will fight the termination of his RA contract.
+Today looms as D-Day for the much-maligned Wallabies star - he has until this afternoon to lodge notice that he will fight the termination of his RA contract.

 RA believe they are still on safe ground, because they will argue the Wallaby star breached the standard player code of conduct by vilifying others because of their sexuality.